documentationfor yFiles for HTML 3.0.0.1

 Paths

-A path is a (usually cycle-free) sequence of edges that connect a sequence of nodes.
-The length of such a path (respectively the distance between its start and end nodes) is the sum of the costs of the edges, or the edge count if no costs are provided.
+A path is a sequence of edges that connect a sequence of nodes.
+Typically, a path does not contain cycles.
+The length of a path (or the distance between its start and end nodes) is the sum of the costs of the edges.
+If no costs are provided, the length is simply the number of edges.

 Shortest Path

-A shortest path between two nodes is one of the paths with minimum costs.
+A shortest path between two nodes is a path with the minimum cost.

-In Finding the shortest path the numbers at the edges denote the costs that are associated with the traversal of an edge.
-To get from Start to Destination with minimum costs results in the path of emphasized edges.
-These edges define the shortest path between the two nodes with an accumulated cost of 8 [units].
+In Finding the shortest path, the numbers on the edges represent the costs associated with traversing the edge.
+To travel from Start to Destination with the lowest cost, follow the emphasized edges.
+These edges define the shortest path between the two nodes, with a total cost of 8 units.

 Finding the shortest path